-We’re winter lovers in the Kootenay region.
-We look forward with anticipation for the first flakes to fall in autumn, rejoice in days upon days of snow-filled forecasts through winter, and, come spring, celebrate all the powder our mountains held.
+We’re winter lovers in the Kootenays along the Powder Highway.
+We look forward with anticipation for the first flakes to fall in autumn, rejoice in days upon days of snow-filled forecasts through winter and come spring — celebrate all the powder our mountains held.

-This kind of love spurs traditions: traditions that pay tribute to our snowy skies, nudge the “powers-that-be” to continue blessing us with snow and provide a token of gratefulness in hopes that we can live it all again come next winter.
+This kind of love spurs traditions: traditions that pay tribute to our snowy skies, nudge the “powers-that-be” to continue blessing us with ‘snorkel deep’ powder and provide a token of gratefulness in hopes that we can live it all again come next winter.

 Winter festivities are the norm in our mountain towns–in fact, history records that Canada’s longest-running fest started in our own Rossland with the town’s Winter Carnival.